companieshouse/styleguides/concourse_pipeline.md

 Tasks
 ----------------
 - No inline comments
 - Try to avoid bespoke `config` and `run` commands in your tasks where possible.
-The preferred option is to put it in a task [Concourse Resource](https://github.com/companieshouse/ci-concourse-resources) and call it using `file`.
+The preferred option is to put it in a task in [Concourse Resource](https://github.com/companieshouse/ci-concourse-resources) and call it using `file`.
 This means it can be reused in other pipelines and makes your pipeline cleaner and easier to read and maintain.

 Resource Icons
 ----------------